lexusnealy/prework-study-guide/prework-study-guide/README.md

 # Prework Study Guide Webpage

 ## The Prework Study Guide was created to showcase languages such as HTML, CSS, Git, and Javascript.
 I built this project to explain how each language functions and why we use it.
-I hope that anyone looking to pick up on this skill will be able to use the Prework Study Guide as just that, a guide to your basic knowlege software development.
+I hope that anyone looking to pick up on this skill will be able to use the Prework Study Guide as just that, a guide to your basic knowlege software development!

 ## Installation